What Happens in Each SDLC Phase?

 Phases of SDLC

-• Design: Create blueprints for the system, including architecture, user interfaces, and database structures.
-This guides developers on what to build.
+• Design: Create blueprints including architecture diagrams, user interface wireframes, and database structures.

-• Testing: Verify that the software works as intended, catching bugs, performance issues, or security vulnerabilities before deployment.
+• Testing: Verify that the software works as intended, detect and fix bugs, performance issues, or security vulnerabilities before the deployment.

 • Maintenance: Support the software post-launch by fixing bugs, updating features, and ensuring long-term compatibility.